Frefreak/mdantic/README.md

 ## Usage

 Currently this module has only one config option: `init_code` which will execute **any** python code in the environment when its `__init__` is called.
 In this way you can do something like adding system path, django setup etc, before run.

+**Note**: Please note that the `init_code` thing is a huge security issue if you run that with untrusted input.
+Use it with caution!

 ### mkdocs